-Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff attendance using a difference-in-differences specification.
+Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff attendance.
 The unit of observation is the clinic, and data come from primary unannounced surveys after the treatment was launched.
 The dependent variable is an indicator for whether a doctor was present at the clinic during an announced visit.
+All models include randomization block fixed effects.
 Standard errors clustered at the district level are in parentheses.
-Square brackets report the Fisher Exact p-values.
+Square brackets report the Fisher Exact p-values. p < 0.1, p < 0.05, p < 0.01.